 Day 6: Quito (B)

 Today you will have free time to explore Quito on your own.
 Located in the Andean mountains, Quito is the world´s highest capital city with an altitude of 2850m.
 Its well-preserved historical center was declared an UNESCO World Heritage Site in 1978.
-Besides wandering around the old town you can also visit one of the many city parks, or take up cable car to the Pichincha volcano for a unique view over the city.
+Besides wandering around the old town you can also visit one of the many city parks, or take the cable car up to the Pichincha volcano for a unique view over the city.
 You will spend a second night in Quito.

 Day 7: Quito - Quilotoa – Baños (B)